AnonCatalyst/Ominis-OSINT/README.md

     Identify potential social profiles and forums.

--- **NOTE:** `Hello World 🌍 👋 - Bug fixes and some touchups were made as of 3/24/2024! in update 3.7 results will save to text files.`⏳️
+-- **NOTE:** `Hello World 🌍 👋 - Bug fixes and some touchups were made as of 3/24/2024! in update 3.7 results will save to text files.`

+`Also if Google search returns no results please retry the search by re-running the tool, because the tool tends to be blocked with some search attempts.
+Serpapi is planned to be introduced as an optional choice if you'd like to not use the built in search.`⏳️

 ## Compatibility and Future Releases